-Following a report to DHHS Child Protection, Victoria Police and/or ChildFIRST you should:
+Foll owing a report to DFFH Child Protection, Victoria Police and/or ChildFIRST you should:

-- consult with your approved provider or licensee before disclosing information about the report and the child and their family to anyone (except to verified Victoria Police and DHHS Child Protection workers in very urgent situations and/or if the information is required to protect the safety of that child) and/or
+consult with your approved provider before disclosing information in the report about the child and their family to anyone (except to verified Victoria Police and DFFH Child Protection workers in urgent situations and/or if the information is required to protect the safety of that child) and/or

-- seek consent from a child or their parents/carers before disclosing information about the report and the child and their family to anyone other than authorities and service staff members (provided this does not place the child or another person at risk).
+- seek consent from the child or their parents/carers before disclosing information in the report about the child and their family to anyone other than authorities and service staff members (providing this does not place the child or another person at risk).